Human rights in Venezuela: Eligio Cedeño

 In 2007, Eligio Cedeño, then President of Bolivar-Banpro Financial Group, was arrested in a crackdown by Venezuelan officials on individuals circumventing government currency rules to gain U.S. dollars.
 On 8 February 2007, Cedeño was accused by the Venezuelan Attorney General of aiding Consorcio MicroStar with illegal dollar transactions.
 Over the next year, prosecutors repeatedly failed to turn up for court dates, leading to accusations that the case was being made to take unnecessarily long due to a lack of evidence.
 Partly as a result, the United Nations' Working Group on Arbitrary Detention declared Cedeño's detention arbitrary in September 2009.

 Held in jail pending trial for 34 months, Cedeño was paroled on 10 December 2009.
 By the 19th Cedeño had fled to the United States, where he was detained by U.S. Immigration and Customs Enforcement until 23 December 2009, when he was released on parole pending an immigration hearing.

 Cedeño claims that he became a target of the Chávez government as a consequence of his support for its political opponents.

 Judge María Lourdes Afiuni

-Judge Maria Lourdes Afiuni was arrested after ordering the release of Eligio Cedeño on corruption charges.
+Judge María Lourdes Afiuni was arrested after ordering the release of Eligio Cedeño on corruption charges.

 In December 2009, three independent human rights experts of the United Nations' Working Group on Arbitrary Detention called for her immediate and unconditional release.
 Judge María Lourdes Afiuni was detained 15 minutes after granting parole to above mentioned Eligio Cedeño.
 Afiuni was held for 14 months in a maximum-security prison with individuals she had previously sentenced before she was granted house arrest in 2011 due to her health following lack of medical treatment and an emergency operation due to physical abuse.
 In 2013, Afiuni was granted parole.
 The case of Afiuni is symbolic of the "lack of judicial independence in the country."